Examples

 - Machine-readable terms —

-termsFormatsignals the terms document is structured data an agent can parse - Provable terms — the content hash identifies the exact document
+termsFormatsignals the terms document is structured data an agent can parse - Provable terms — the ATR hash identifies the exact document

 - Explicit acceptance required — counterparties must sign before transacting